-An 18-hour minor is offered to students who desire to acquire introductory skills in American Sign Language.
+A minor in communication with the hearing impaired is offered to students who desire to acquire introductory skills in American Sign Language.
 Signing skills are useful for personal growth, to expand one's communication ability beyond verbal and auditory boundaries, and to extend the educated person's effectiveness in both social and professional contexts.